jaesharp/document-understanding-mcp-server/docs/API.md

         "y1": 700
       },
       "data": "base64-encoded-image-data", // Only if include_data is true
-      "format": "png" // Only if include_data is true }
+      "format": "png", // Only if include_data is true "file_path": "/path/to/saved/image.png" // Only if output_directory is specified and saving is enabled }
   ]
 }